 It is a humbling process of sharing decisions and vision with another person.
 It is an intimate experience of walking beside someone who has a front row seat to see the image your present to the world and all your flaws that you try to keep hidden.

-Reason #5 Marriage Counseling because Satan wants to Destroy Marriages
+Reason #5 You Need Marriage Therapy Because Satan Wants to Destroy Marriages

 Marriage is a gift from God.
 The covenant that we make with our spouse reflects the covenant God has with us.
 God’s design for marriage is that it be a lifelong covenant until death.

 A Christian marriage should be a place of mutual sharing and submission.
 Where we are both growing closer to God and one another.
 In it should be found a shared gospel vision for the Kingdom of God.

 When couples are at odds with one another and their covenant is strained, they are distracted from the Kingdom and their marriage is not the safe place of love that God has designed it to be.

 Broken marriages and broken homes often lead to Christians walking away from the church and away from God.

 Research shows that children of conservative Protestant parents are three times more likely to walk away from the church.
 This is exactly the outcome that Satan is hoping for in attacking Christian marriages.